 Global customer care support throughout your trial for sites, patients and study teams.
 Our team ensure the best user experience to enable seamless technology adoption, protocol compliance, and overall user satisfaction.

 Available in 60+ countries and 120+ languages, Medable’s platform is FDA, CFR21 Part 11, HIPAA, and GDPR compliant.

 Powered by AI

-By harnessing intelligent automation, we can reduce delivery timelines by up to 50%, enabling you to accelerate study start up and quickly capture novel endpoints.
+By harnessing intelligent automation, we can reduce delivery timelines by up to 50%, enabling an accelerated study start up to quickly capture novel endpoints.